The 7 Best Moraine Lake Hikes

 Turning back to where you came from, you’ll enjoy an incredible vista of the Larch Valley (incredible in fall!), Minnestimma Lakes and nearly all of the Valley of the Ten Peaks (I counted 8 peaks).

-View of Larch Valley, the Valley of the Ten Peaks and Minnestimma Lakes from Sentinel Pass Trail in Banff, Canada
+View of Larch Valley, the Valley of the Ten Peaks and Minnestimma Lakes from Sentinel Pass Trail in Banff, Canada.

-With 360-degree views of the Canadian Rockies, this Moraine Lake hiking trail really delivers some amazing scenery.
+With 360° views of the Canadian Rockies, this Moraine Lake hiking trail really delivers some amazing scenery.
 For many, the Sentinel Pass trail via the Larch Valley trail is the best hike in Moraine Lake, and it’s hard to argue with them.
 Why not try it and see for yourself?

 Larch Valley Trail to the Sentinel Pass Trail – Quick Details

-Distance: 11.6 km out and back Elevation Gain: 820 m
+Distance: 11.6 km (7.2 miles) out and back Elevation Gain: 820 m (2,700 feet)

 Learn more about this amazing combination of the two best Moraine Lake hiking trails on our full blog post about the Sentinel Pass Trail.